deorai/jdelaney-portfolio/README.md

 🔍 While my creations often work quietly behind the scenes, I'm excited to share them with you here.

-✨ Stay tuned for a blend of code and relaxation.
+✨ Stay tuned for some more projects on the way!

 ## Portfolio